Finding a good moving company is hard!

 Google the address of the mover and check them out on google maps street view.
 Any company doing long distance moves should have a legitimate warehouse where they store items and park their trucks.

 Lastly, do a quick review of their web presence.
 Great moving companies invest heavily in making their companies look good online to grow their business.
-Does their website looked like it was made in this decade?
+Does their website look like it was made in this decade?
 Do they have a few posts on social media?
 Do they have employees on LinkedIn?

 Finding a trustworthy moving company is a major part of any successful move.
 However, your work isn’t done.